Huy-Ngo/acanban/docs/source/meth/database/index.rst

 and ``Comment`` should be one-to-many.

 There can be comments replying to other comments, constructing a tree data structure.
-This structure is described by a self-referrential one-to-many relation.
+This structure is described by a self-referential one-to-many relation.

 Additionally, there should be a ``File`` data table